soarce-qa/soarce-client-php/README.md

 * string `SOARCE_ACTION_PARAM_NAME` = "SOARCE": names the SOARCE interceptor param name.
 Use something long and random to obfuscate an active SOARCE client if necessary and/or to solve parameter name conflicts with your application.
 It has to match the main application's parameter name setting.
-* string `SOARCE_DATA_PATH` = "/tmp/": any writable location on your server.
-Coverage and trace data will be temporarily written to the location.
+* string `SOARCE_DATA_PATH` = "/tmp/": any writable location on your server / in your container.
+Named pipes, trigger and pid-files will be written there.
 If you host multiple services from the same host or container, make sure they use different `SOARCE_DATA_PATH`s.
+Coverage is sent directly to the master application, trace is written to the named pipes, parsed in memory and the result then sent to the master.

 ### X-Debug
 ```
 xdebug.auto_trace = 0
 xdebug.trace_format = 1
-xdebug.trace_enable_trigger = 1
+xdebug.trace_enable_trigger = 0
-xdebug.trace_output_name = "trace.%u-%R"
+```

+This is counterintuitive.
+SOARCE triggers coverage and tracing itself.

+### docker-compose

+Currently the client expects a few preconditions at static hostnames/addresses - we plan to add configuration options later:
+* the main application will be expected at the address "http://soarce.local:80/"
+* the redis server (for reliable mutex locking of the pipes) at "tcp://soarce.local:6379"
+* clone the application [soarce/application](https://gitlab.home.segnitz.net/soarce/application) and run `docker-compose up` for it, it will create and run the necessary services within a virtual network.
+* make sure that the containers you install this package to can access the aforementioned services.
+This can be achieved for example by running them with docker-compose and putting them into the same virtual network:
+  * for your application container (e.g. php-fpm or apache + mod_php) add a new network to the current one so it looks for example like this:
+    ```
+    services:
+      my-app:
+        build: [...]
+        volumes: [...]
+        links: [...]
+        networks:
+          default:
+            aliases:
+              - my-app.local
+          soarce_default:
+    ```
+  * define the network `soarce_default` as an external network by adding this to the end of your docker-compose.yml:
+    ```
+    networks:
+      soarce_default:
+        external: true
     ```

 ## Debug Interface